TheRoddyWMS/Roddy/docs/roddyDevelopment/developersGuide.rst

 If not, please do so and do not forget to use the developer settings instead of the user settings.

+The first thing you'll need is a working Java 8+ installation and a Groovy installation (e.g. 2.4.9+).

 Repository Structure
 ^^^^^^^^^^^^^^^^^^^^